6 Cool Classic Cars Reborn for the 21st Century Driver

 Image Editorial credit: Gabo_Arts / Shutterstock.com

 Finally, we come to the Eagle E-type Lightweight GT.
-Sure, the Jaguar E-type already got mentioned, but the Lightweight GT E-type – made by Eagle – is entirely awesome and worthy of mention.
+Sure, the Jaguar E-type has already been mentioned, but the Lightweight GT E-type – made by Eagle – is awesome and worthy of mention.

-Back in its heyday, the Lightweight was a racing superstar that enhanced a lot of what Jaguar accomplished on the Low-Drag Coupe.
+In its heyday, the Lightweight was a racing superstar that enhanced much of what Jaguar accomplished on the Low-Drag Coupe.
 The Lightweight had an aluminum hardtop roof, lighter aluminum body, upgraded brakes, a revised suspension, and a 3.8-liter engine with dry-sump lubrication and Lucas fuel injection.
-Only 12 of these units were manufactured and were done strictly so as racecars.
+Only 12 of these units were manufactured and done strictly as racecars.

 Eagle decided to make this classic road legal for the new millennium.
 It takes them about 8,000 hours to create, with a Series 1 E-type that gets dressed down to its frame.
 Eagle replaces the old body panels with newer aluminum ones that take 2,500 hours to handmake.
-Wider wheel arches allow for 16-inch magnesium wheels and wider tires to be fitted.
-Magnesium alloys are used to make the five-speed hearbox which accompanies a 4.7-liter straight-six engine.
-The overall design is extremely lightweight, utilizing materials like aluminum, titanium, magnesium, and unique 3D printed seat adjusters.
+Wider wheel arches allow 16-inch magnesium wheels and wider tires to be fitted.
+Magnesium alloys make the five-speed gearbox that accompanies a 4.7-liter straight-six engine.
+The overall design is extremely lightweight, utilizing materials like aluminum, titanium, and magnesium and unique 3D-printed seat adjusters.

-This Lightweight redlines at 170 mph, which far exceeds what the original could achieve.
+This Lightweight redlines at 170 mph, far exceeding what the original could achieve.
 Don’t call this a comeback!

-There’s nothing quite like the original, sure, but with classic cars, it is difficult – if not downright impossible – to find one.
+Sure, there’s nothing quite like the original, but with classic cars, finding one is difficult – if not downright impossible – to find one.
 And, if you do, it has already likely been modded by another owner.
-Getting one of these cool classics that have been reborn for 21st century drivers lets you feel like you’re cruising in an original without compromising on power or technology.
+Getting one of these cool classics that have been reborn for 21st-century drivers makes you feel like you’re cruising in an original without compromising power or technology.

 Avatar photo